All Episodes

 The American body count is high.

-The Pakistanis are playing us for suckers, but almost no one's been paying attention to that because so much else is wrong.
+But almost no one's been paying attention to that because so much else is wrong.

-You've got Obamacare, you've got a terrible unemployment rate, you have the assault on the private sector, you have the guy just ignoring congressional law and declaring amnesty where he feels like it.
+You have the guy just ignoring congressional law and declaring amnesty where he feels like it.

-There's so many things out there that he's doing that are wrong, that some of them like this get lost in the shuffle.
+There's so many things out there that he's doing that are wrong that some of them like this get lost in the shuffle.

 On that note, however, this president has been for the last six months using the American military to prop himself up.